klarman-cell-observatory/scSVA/README.md

 ### Install scSVA as a docker container

 scSVA docker image has full installation of Rstudio server with R version 3.5.1 with openblass libraries and R dependencies preinstalled for **scSVA**.
-Python version 3.6.7 is preinstalled with Anaconda with **numpy** (version 1.15.4) and **vaex** (version 1.0.0b7).
+Python version 3.6.7 is preinstalled with Anaconda, **numpy** (version 1.15.4) and **vaex** (version 1.0.0b7).
 It contains also **zindex** for creating an index on compressed files and gsutil tools for working with [Google Cloud](https://cloud.google.com).

 The first step is to download and install **docker** from https://docs.docker.com/install/ .
-Then, pull the docker image using the following command in the terminal:
+Then, pull the scsva docker image using the following command in the terminal:

 ```
 docker pull mtabaka/scsva